ImaanBontle/SDV-immersive-weathers/README.md

 <!--Semi-Compatible-->
 ### Semi-Compatible Mods <a id="semi-compatible"></a>

-The following mods are not officially supported and may cause problems when used simultaneously.
-Your mileage may vary.
+These mods are not officially supported and may cause problems when used together with ImmersiveWeathers.
+Your individual mileage may vary.

 - **[Climates of Ferngill][climates-ferngill-link]** &ndash; *use with caution*.
 No problems yet, but this will break in the future.
 - **[Almanac][almanac-link]** &ndash; *must disable weather forecasts*.
 Replaces in-game weather calculations with a deterministic, seed-based system.
+This feature must be disabled if you want my mods to work correctly.

 <!--Incompatible-->
 ### Incompatible Mods <a id="incompatible"></a>

-The following mods are incompatible with at least one mod in the series.
+These mods are incompatible with at least one mod in the series.

 - **[More Rain][more-rain-link]** - *incompatible*.
 Alters the weather probabilities.
 - **[Rain Plus][rain-plus-link]** - *incompatible*.
 Forces rain on certain days of the week.
 - **[Winter Rain][winter-rain-link]** - *incompatible*.
 Changes the winter weather probabilities.
 - **[Weather Machine][weather-machine-link] / [Real Weather][real-weather-link]** - *incompatible*.
 Changes the way weather is calculated and adds new weather types.
 Use this if you prefer using live weather data rather than generated weather.
 - **[Extreme Weather][extreme-weather-link]** - *incompatible*.
 Hilarious mod.
 But lol, why would you use these together?
-- In general, any mod which alters the weather is going to cause unpredictable behaviour, so you should be cautious when using these.
+- **In general**, any mod which alters the weather is going to cause unpredictable behaviour, so you should be cautious when using these.
 However, [Content Patcher packs][content-patcher-link] which only change the appearance of weather should still work fine.

 <!--Interesting-->
 ### Interesting Mods <a id="interesting"></a>

-The following mods may be interesting but this is NOT to be considered a recommendation/endorsement.
-I don't use all these mods myself and this list is provided purely for informational purposes.
+These mods may be interesting to you but this should NOT be considered a recommendation or endorsement.
+Personally, I don't use all these mods myself and so this list is provided purely for informational purposes.

 - **[Stardew Survival Project][survival-link]** - for those who enjoy survival gameplay and like the idea of micro-managing the farmer's body temperature.